infitx-org/participation-tool-docs/md-docs/PM4ML_Docs/CoreConnectorSetup.md

   - Receives the response and sends it back to the Mojaloop Connector.

 #### 2. API Transformation & Interoperability
-- Converts data between the DFSP's Core Banking System API format and Mojaloop’s FSPIOP API format.
+- Converts data between the DFSP's Core Banking System API format and Mojaloop’s FSPIOP/ISO20022 API format.
 - Ensures message structure, encoding, and data formatting match the required standards (ISO20021).
 - Handles currency conversion if needed for multi-currency transactions.